RyanRedhead/Lab-1---Calculator/README.md

 The first A functionality could have been achieved by making a loop and like 3rd grade math, adding a number to another number that many times.
 Ex.
 4 x 3 = 4 + 4 + 4.
 I tried to go for the harder A functionality using shift-adds to multiply but I'm not sure why my program doesn't work.

 #Documentation:
 I added more to my flow chart after Dr York checked it and commented on expanding the operations.
+Also, Dr York explained how to shift and add to create a multiplier that would achieve A functionality.